Objectives and competences

 • improved close-reading skills,

-• ability to recognize linguistic markers of various ideologies,
+• ability to recognize linguistic markers of various ideologies.

 Readings